Cold Heart (Pnau remix): Background and development

 Due to the outbreak of the pandemic of COVID-19, John was compelled to temporarily halt his Farewell Yellow Brick Road world tour in March 2020.
 Amidst the lockdown caused by the pandemic, the singer pursued a series of collaborations, one of which was "Cold Heart (Pnau remix)" with Lipa, as part of his upcoming studio album.
-The album's songs were recorded over an 18-month period, either remotely or in compliance with strict health and safety regulations or through the use of the American software Zoom.
+The album's songs were recorded over an 18-month period, either remotely through Zoom or in compliance with strict health and safety regulations.
 Leading up to its release, John and Lipa previewed their collaborative effort by publishing cartoon representations of themselves, while dancing to a disco melody on their respective social media accounts on 10 August 2021.
-The following day, the artists confirmed the song's title "Cold Heart (Pnau remix)" and announced its release date set for 13 August.
+The following day, the artists confirmed the song's title, "Cold Heart (Pnau remix)" and announced its release date set for 13 August.
 The collaboration between the artists on the song was a testament to the friendship forged between the two, which was established through John's participation in Lipa's Studio 2054 livestream in November 2020 and further strengthened by Lipa's performance at the Elton John AIDS Foundation Academy Awards Viewing Party in August 2021.
 John stated, "[Lipa has] given me so much energy.
 She's a truly wonderful artist, and person, absolutely bursting with creativity and ideas.
 The energy she brought to ['the song'] just blew my mind."
 Lipa further added, "It has been an absolute honour and privilege to collaborate on this track with him.
 It's so very special [...]
 I loved being part of such a creative and joyous experience."